Keddies

 Keddies was a small chain of department stores in Essex, England, with its flagship store in a prime location in Southend High Street (originally called the Broadway).
 The business had a national reputation, being recognised in The Fashion Handbook, appearing on the side of a Matchbox model 17C bus and being one of the retailers that fought to remove Retail Price Maintenance.
+The business grew in the 1970s opening further branches across Essex, before closing them during the 1980s.
 Keddies closed for business on 26 February 1996 after going into administration.

 Early years

 George James Keddie was born in Hintlesham in Suffolk in March 1855.
 At 16 he moved to Auchtermuchty in Scotland to work as an apprentice at his Uncle, John Keddie's drapery store, but in 1879 he returned to Suffolk and married Laura Fletcher.
 By 1881, Keddie was working as a draper in Braintree in Essex, however in 1892 he opened a Drapery at 144-146 High Street, Southend.
 The store expanded by buying neighbouring stores and become a full department store, selling everything from penny lines to more extravagant goods.
 In the middle of 1906, The Record published pictures of what it considered to be the best British window displays and Keddies was regularly featured.
 This included a mechanical window display designed by Arthur Maitland Keddie which was observed in US publication Style in 1908.
 Arthur Maitland Keddie went onto win several prizes for his window dressings including the journal The Reviews first prize for the best decked and most original show window in the world and wrote the 1912 book Window Dressing for Beginners, which was seen as a manual by the drapery trade.
 During the First World War, Arthur Maitland Keddie organised day trips for wounded soldiers from the Queen Mary Naval Hospital to Thundersley and Runwell.